ToC

 So before you list your interests, research the company’s website and social media profiles to get an idea of what type of culture they’re cultivating.
 Then, think about which of your leisure-time activities would best help you fit in.

-For instance, if the company seems fun and relaxed, you could list your love of board games or mixology.
+For instance, if the company seems fun and relaxed, you could list your love of board games.
 But if your target employer presents a formal front, go with your professional interests, like blogging about your field of work or listening to industry-specific podcasts.

 This is an example of a hobbies and interests section written for a part-time restaurant job CV: